Cecilapp/Cecil/docs/7-Extend.md

 <!--
 description: "Extend Cecil."
 date: 2023-04-17
-updated: 2023-04-19
+updated: 2023-12-11
 -->
 # Extend

 There is several way to extend Cecil:

-1. Pages Generator
-2. Template extension
-3. Output post processor
+[toc]

 ## Pages Generator

-A Generator help you to create pages without Markdown files (with data from a database or an API) or alter existing pages.
+A Generator help you to create pages without Markdown files (with data from a database or an API for example) or alter existing pages.

 Just add your Generator to the [`pages.generators`](4-Configuration.md#generators) list, and create a new class in the `Cecil\Generator` namespace.